imrvasishtha/dynamic-form-builder/README.md

 Node Version > 12.20.1
 NPM Version > 6.14.10
 Install nodemon
-Install MongoDB on the local machine or use cluster
+Install MongoDB on the local machine or use cluster (We can use MongoDB Atlas but maybe you will not be able to access it directly, that's why I choose local)
-Install elastic search on the local machine or use elastic cloud

 ## Backend